huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_api.md

 * `type` - (Optional, String) Specifies the condition type of the backend policy.
   The valid values are **Equal**, **Enumerated** and **Matching**, defaults to **Equal**.
   When the `sys_name` is **req_method**, the valid values are **Equal** and **Enumerated**.

+* `mapped_param_name` - (Optional, String) Specifies the name of a parameter generated after orchestration.
+  This parameter is required if the policy type is **orchestration**.
+  The generated parameter name must exist in the orchestration rule bound to the API.

+* `mapped_param_location` - (Optional, String) Specifies the location of a parameter generated after orchestration.
+  This parameter is required if the policy type is **orchestration**.
+  The generated parameter location must exist in the orchestration rule bound to the API.

 ## Attribute Reference